nirmata/terraform-aws-eks-nirmata-integration/README.md

-# EKS-Nirmata Integration
+# Terraform AWS EKS Nirmata Integration

-This Terraform configuration creates an EKS 1.32 cluster, registers it with Nirmata, and automatically deploys Nirmata controllers in a single operation.
+This Terraform module creates an AWS EKS 1.32 cluster, registers it with Nirmata, and automatically deploys Nirmata controllers in a single operation.
 The implementation is cross-platform compatible, working on both Windows and Linux/Unix environments.

 ## Requirements